Urban art down under with Vans the Omega

 Well I can say after 12 weeks that I am just integrating work as it comes along.
 My priority has completely shifted focus towards Violet so I am happy to take longer doing my work and spacing it out so that I have as much quality time with her as possible.

 For your job you travel to most cool / weird / unexpected / awesome places, how will you combine this having a young family?

-When Violet is a bit older I will take her & Tara along with me to all the crazy places when it suits and can be something exciting for us all.
+When Violet is a big older, I will take her & Tara along with me to all the crazy places when it suits, and that can be something exciting for us all.
 I have let many jobs go in the past 4 months OS so that I can be home and just adjust to being a father with family support and good old fashion nurturing.